Semi-retired consultant on transport, energy,

 preparation, usually with added information.
 Clicking on the

 link for an item should bring up the item.
-So far, only items completed
+Only items completed

 authors are given for an item, I was the sole author.

 Everything on this site that is my original work